-Here’s the truth: From gourmet to food truck, New York City has some of the best culinary offerings in the world.
+Here’s the truth: from gourmet to food truck, New York City foods are some of the best culinary offerings in the world.
 For someone visiting the Big Apple, where there are ten times as many restaurants as people (note: this is a fact that I made up, but it could very well be true), it can be daunting to decide where and what to eat.

 That’s where I come in.
 I may not be a food expert, but I’m a carb lover, and that’s what counts, right?
 You can’t come to New York without trying at least some of the iconic food the city is known for.
 You wouldn’t travel to Paris and skip out a crepe, right?
 Or go to Rome and forget to sample the pasta?